advanta

 Photograph: Advanta Research

 Three instruments are available to a function ready to act on the Blueprint.
-They are sequenced rather than alternative: the diagnostic comes first, the engagement frame follows, and the certification instrument closes the cycle.
-Functions that skip the diagnostic and engage advisory first typically produce remediation against an incomplete picture; functions that pursue certification without the engagement frame typically fail the attestation because the operating reality has not yet caught up with the documented intent.
+They are sequenced rather than alternative: the diagnostic comes first, the engagement frame follows, and the deepest assessment closes the cycle.
+Functions that skip the diagnostic and engage advisory first typically produce remediation against an incomplete picture; functions that reach the deepest assessment without the engagement frame typically do not yet meet the Band 5 threshold because the operating reality has not yet caught up with the documented intent.

 The Free Baseline Diagnostic